-The regulations require that a copy of the particulars in the vaccine administration record is forwarded to the patient's GP, unless the patient fails to provide the name and contact details of a GP.
+The regulations require that a copy of the particulars in the vaccine administration record (except when a Covid-19 vaccine is administered, pursuant to regulation 10D of the Medicinal Products (Prescription and Control of Supply) Regulations (as amended)) is forwarded to the patient's GP, unless the patient fails to provide the name and contact details of a GP.
 The relevant information must be forwarded to the GP, by electronic or other means, within seven days of the administration.
 Details of contact with GPs should be accessible and easily retrieved in the pharmacy.